CaixdLab/CL4CaPro/README.md

 ### Validation with CPTAC-3 & DKFZ datasets
 Place CPTAC-3 and DKFZ datasets in the folder CL4CAPro/CPTAC-3&DKFZ.
 In the Jupyter notebook CPTAC3&DKFZ.ipynb, follow the comments there to set proper values of two variables  Task  and Cancer, and then run the code.
 The notebook uses the TCGA models in the folder CL4CaPro_Models.
 Since one model is saved for each type of cancer, the validation result for that model will be produced.
 In Figure 5 of the paper, validation results of 40 models of each type of cancer obtained from 40 random splits of the data are presented.
-To produce the validation results for 40 models, one needs to train 40 models using TrainCL4CaPro.ipynb with the 40 default random seeds already in the code.
+To produce the validation results for 40 models, one needs to train 40 models using TrainCL4CaPro.ipynb with 40 default random seeds already in the code.